 Three Choral Songs on James Joyce

-During the winter/spring of 2019, I wrote a cycle of ten art songs on poems by James Joyce.
-I later arranged three of those settings—Night Piece, Strings in the Earth and Air, and Bahnhofstrasse—for SATB chorus with high voice solo and piano accompaniment for the Washington Master Chorale's 10th Anniversary Season opening concert.
-They premiered on October 27, 2019 at the Church of the Epiphany in Washington, D.C. under the direction of Maestro Thomas Colohan, artistic director of the Chorale.
+In 2019, I wrote a cycle of ten art songs for solo voice that I adapted from my favorite poems by James Joyce.
+I later arranged three of those settings (Night Piece, Strings in the Earth and Air, and Bahnhofstrasse) for mixed chorus and piano for my dear friend Thomas Colohan, artistic director of the Washington Master Chorale.
+They made their premiere on October 27, 2019 at the Washington Master Chorale's 10th Anniversary Season opening concert in Washington, DC.

 Gaunt in gloom